carloscastillom/BoM_generator/README.md

 numpy - use of lists

 ## Project File
 It is the excel sheet which includes the sales order that we have received.
-It is a matrix where you can see the items on the column side and the sales order is the only row
+It is a matrix where you can see the items on the column side and the sales order is the only row.

 ![example Project](https://user-images.githubusercontent.com/65776444/158789866-9497de59-74f7-43ae-9c80-b1dac636763d.PNG)

 ## Project_DB